helm/charts/stable/datadog/README.md

 ### DaemonSet and Deployment
 By default installs Datadog agent inside a DaemonSet.
 You may also use Datadog agent inside a Deployment, if you want to collect Kubernetes API events or send custom metrics to DogStatsD endpoint.

+### Secret
+By default chart creates Secret and puts API key to that Secret.
+If disabled (via `secret.create`) skips a creation of Secret and disables an API key presence check, so DaemonSet and/or Deployment will be created anyway, and will expect a Secret to be present.

 ### confd and checksd